Ren Hiramoto: Later K-1 career

 Hiramoto was scheduled to face Umar Paskhaev at -1 World GP 2017 Super Welterweight Championship Tournament on June 18, 2017.
 He won the fight by unanimous decision.

 Hiramoto was scheduled to fight a rematch with Daizo Sasaki at K-1 World GP 2017 Heavyweight Championship Tournament on November 23, 2017.
 Sasaki won their first meeting, on June 12, 2016, by majority decision.
 Hiramoto won the rematch through by unanimous decision, with scores of 30-25, 30-26 and 30-26.
 Hiramoto knocked Sasaki down twice at the very end of the round, although he was unable to finish him.

 Hiramoto was scheduled to face the three-time K-1 lightweight Grand Prix winner Kaew Weerasakreck at K-1 World GP 2018: K'FESTA.1 on March 21, 2018.
 He won the fight by a second-round knockout.
 Combat Press would later name his win against Kaew as their 2018 "Upset of the Year".

 Hiramoto was scheduled to face Takahiro Ashida during the Bellator and Rizin cross-promotion event, Bellator & Rizin: Japan, on December 29, 2019.
 He won the fight by a first-round technical knockout.
 Subsequently, he retired from kickboxing in order to pursue a career in professional mixed martial arts.

 Hiramoto was ranked as a top ten featherweight according to Combat Press from April 2018 until July 2020, when he transitioned to mixed martial arts, and signed with Rizin.

 Mixed martial arts career

 Hiramoto signed a contract with Rizin in June 2020, intending to compete in mixed martial arts.
 Hiramoto made his professional mixed martial arts debut against Kyohei Hagiwara at Rizin 26 on December 31, 2020.
 He lost the fight via ground and pound TKO in round 2.

 Hiramoto headlined Rizin Landmark 2 against Chihiro Suzuki on March 6, 2022.
 He lost the bout via unanimous decision.

 Hiramoto faced Hiroaki Suzuki in the co-main event of Rizin 36 on July 2, 2022.
 The bout was later promoted to main event status.
 Hiramoto won the fight by split decision.

 Hiramoto faced Satoshi Yamasu in the main event of Rizin Landmark Vol.4 on November 6, 2022.
 He won the fight by unanimous decision.

+Hiramoto faced the former Rizin FF Featherweight champion Yutaka Saito at Rizin Landmark 5 on April 29, 2023.
+He lost the fight by unanimous decision.

+Hiramoto faced YA-MAN at Rizin 45 on December 31, 2023, winning the fight by unanimous decision.

+Hiramoto faced Mikuru Asakura at Super Rizin 3 on July 28, 2024, under "Last Man Standing" rules, with a symbolic belt on the line.
+He won the fight by a first-round knockout.